Steele, North Dakota

-Steele is a city in Kidder County, North Dakota, United States.
-It is the county seat of Kidder County.
+Steele is a city in and the county seat of Kidder County, North Dakota, United States.
 The population was 665 at the 2020 census.

-Although they bear the same name, the city of Steele is not in Steele County.
+Steele is approximately 41 miles east of Bismarck, 60 miles west of Jamestown, and 154 miles west of Fargo.

 History

 Steele was platted in 1878 by Wilbur F. Steele, and named for him.
 The community got its start soon after the railroad was extended to that point.
 A post office has been in operation at Steele since 1880.
 The Kidder County Courthouse was built in 1883.

-The high temperature was 121 degrees Fahrenheit in Steele, N.D. in July 1936.
+The high temperature was 121 degrees Fahrenheit in Steele, N.D. on July 6, 1936.